kylec32/recipe-holder/README.md

 This application is also enable to run on OpenShift and will adopt the ports and host information from the environment there is deployed.

+Have an idea for a feature or find a bug!?
+Log an issue!